notexplosive/notexplosive.github.io/pages/ludography.markdown

 Given this premise, we all split off for a week and each [made games](https://itch.io/c/2569111/beep-n-zap) that were part of the "Beep 'n' Zap extended universe."

 This was the third jam I had done with this group.
-The jam we had done before this one resulted in [lectvs][lectvs] creating [Auto Balls](https://lectvs.itch.io/auto-balls)).
 It's not a requirement to publish the games from these jams, so not all the Beep 'n' Zap games made it to itch, just as my previous 2 jam submissions didn't either.

 ## Support Class Simulator
 [{{ linkText }}](https://notexplosive.itch.io/ld50)
 > Made in 72 hours in April 2022 for Ludum Dare 50

 A game based on being a healer in World of Warcraft.
-I'd been sitting on the idea for this game for a long time and the teme "Delay the inevitable" reminded me of it.
+I'd been sitting on the idea for this game for a long time and the theme "Delay the inevitable" seemed like a good fit.

 ## Duel-ity
 [{{ linkText }}](https://notexplosive.itch.io/duelity)